Patient Education for Pharmacogenetic Testing

 Scientific evidence indicates that pharmacogenetics, the study of drug interactions with an individual’s genetic makeup, may improve patient safety.
 Pharmacogenetic testing for some medications adds genetic information to the usual considerations of patient age, weight, disease process, use of other medications, health behaviors and environment.
 The additional information gained from pharmacogenetics can help prescribers choose and dose medication that best meets the needs of the individual patient.

-Download the TPMT Testing Parent Information.
+Families considering TPMT testing can download the TPMT Testing Parent Information handout.
 A TPMT test is a specific pharmacogenetic test.
-It checks for certain forms of a gene called Thiopurine s-methyltransferase (TPMT).
+It checks for certain forms of a gene called thiopurine s-methyltransferase (TPMT).

 GPS patient handouts (101-210, below) provide an explanation of test results for patients who have recently been tested for the Psychiatry Pharmacogenetics Expanded Panel.
 The Psychiatry Pharmacogenetics Expanded Panel tests for differences in two genes, CYP2C19 and CYP2D6.
 Therefore, two GPS patient handouts are associated with each Psychiatry Pharmacogenetics Expanded Panel test result.

 Contact your clinician to identify the GPS patient handouts that correlate to your unique Psychiatry Pharmacogenetics Expanded Panel test results.
 The GPS patient handouts are available for download:

 GPS Patient Handouts: CYP2C19